epsilonite/machine-learning-project/README.md

 * MobileNetV2/V3: Designed for low computational power, suitable for situations where fast inference is needed but might not achieve the highest accuracy on complex medical images.
 * Inception: Can perform well on radiology images, especially with its ability to handle different image scales, but may not be as widely preferred as ResNet in medical imaging applications.
 * DenseNet: Though capable of learning complex features, might not be as widely used in radiology as ResNet due to its higher computational cost.
+* K- NearestNeighbors: Can be useful for identifying patterns and detecting anomalies.
+However, does not perform as well on radiology images as other models due to high computational costs, dimensionality, and noise sensitivity.
+* Random Forests: A supervised learning method that uses an ensemble of decision trees to improve classification or regression accuracy.
+Is robust to noise and can identify feature importance.
+Like KNNs, they do not work well with imbalanced data and require extensive preprocessing.

 ResNet50 Model: